etelan/CV/CV.md

 Responsibilities:

-- Consistently cleaning The Hub to a high standard
+- Consistently cleaning The Hub to a high standard.
-- Gained responsibility as cleaning manager in June 2019
+- Gained responsibility as cleaning manager in June 2019.
-- Managing team rota
+- Managing team rota.
-- Handling absences and other unforeseen circumstances
+- Handling absences and other unforeseen circumstances.
-- Ordering and stock maintenance for equipment and consumables
+- Ordering and stock maintenance for equipment and consumables.
-- Developed time management, organisational, and people management skills
+- Developed time management, organisational, and people management skills.

 ### Bronze Duke Of Edinburgh’s Award: March 2016 - September 2017